narrative-environments/CourseCompendium/Epistemology.md

 de Freitas, E. and Sinclair, N. (2018) ‘The Quantum Mind: Alternative Ways of Reasoning with Uncertainty’, _Canadian Journal of Science, Mathematics and Technology Education_.
 Canadian Journal of Science, Mathematics and Technology Education, 18(3), pp. 271–283. doi: 10.1007/s42330-018-0024-1.

 Kaiser, B. M. and Thiele, K. (2014) ‘Diffraction: onto-epistemology, quantum physics and the critical humanities’, _Parallax_, 20 (3), pp. 165–167. doi: 10.1080/13534645.2014.927621.

+Stewart, J. (2010).
+Foundational issues in enaction as a paradigm for cognitive science: from the origin of life to consciousness and writing.
+In Stewart, J., Gapenne, O. and Di Paolo, E. A. (eds) _Enaction: toward a new paradigm for cognitive science_.
+Cambridge, MA: MIT Press.